Monday, 25 July 2016

 What a view and a nice way to enjoy a late afternoon tea.

 Many tents were dotting the opposite landscape where we first set foot on this morning.
-We could see that many of the hikers had reached the crater rim and setting up tents with their teams.
+We could see that many of the trekkers had reached the crater rim and setting up tents with their teams.
 More and more tents appeared.
 We even spotted a few dogs!
 Gosh!
 Dogs climb mountains.
 They probably followed the trekkers up as there was food.

 Tents dotting the mountain.
 Our dear boy boy looking at them.